Counting perfect matchings and Hamiltonian cycles faster: The algorithms

-For permanent, since $q$ is a prime power, it must be coprime with one of $m=10$ or $m=11$.
-For Hamiltonian cycles, $q$ must be coprime with one of $m=17$ or $m=18$.
-Therefore, we have $q^{\ell} = q^{O(1)} n^2$ since we only considered finite possibilities of $m$.
+For the hafnian, since $q$ is a prime power, it must be coprime with either $b=10$ or $b=11$.
+For Hamiltonian cycles, $q$ must be coprime with either $b=17$ or $b=18$.
+Therefore, we have $q^{\ell} = q^{O(1)} n^2$ since we only consider finite possibilities for $b$.